jrnold/r4ds-exercise-solutions/docs/transform.md

 #> #   distance <dbl>, hour <dbl>, minute <dbl>, time_hour <dttm>
 ```

+### Exercise 2 {.exercise}

-2. Sort flights to find the most delayed flights.
+> Sort flights to find the most delayed flights.
 Find the flights that left earliest.

 The most delayed flights are found by sorting by `dep_delay` in descending order.